openSUSE/ast/README.md

   * Rubinius allows `g` and `G` options for regexp literals but AST does not.
     This is because ruby_parser considers these options invalid.

+  * Line numbers of AST nodes are sometimes a bit off.
+This caused is by a known issue of ruby_parser.